deedoubledub/homelab/bootstrap/README.md

 ## TFTP Image

-This docker image builds iPXE images for network booting with `tftp/embed.ipxe` embedded.
-The boot images are then copied into a tftp server.
+This docker image hosts a tftp server with GRUB and Talos boot resources.

+- set the Talos version with `TALOS_VERSION` in `compose.yaml`
-- set `HTTP_SCHEME`, `HTTP_SERVER`, and `HTTP_PORT` in `.env`
+- set the sha256 checksums of the downloaded resources in `compose.yaml`

 ## HTTP Image

-This docker image builds an nginx http server with the Talos kernel and initrd of the specified version.
-It serves the iPXE boot menu, Talos boot resources, and the Talos configuration.
+This docker image hosts an nginx http server with the Talos configuration.

-- set the Talos version with `TALOS_VERSION` in `.env`
-- set `HTTP_SCHEME`, `HTTP_SERVER`, and `HTTP_PORT` in `.env`
-- add `data/http/controlplane.yaml` for Talos configuration
+- add `config/http/controlplane.yaml` for Talos configuration
-- set the http port in `compose.yaml`

 ## Cluster Init